KraftyFX/aex/README.md

 # Installation

 There are 2 ways to work with AEX.
-Directly by downloading and including the library as a .jsx file, or using a package manager like `yarn`.
+Directly by downloading and including the library as a .jsx file, or using a package manager.

 ## Direct usage instructions